ultrondevelopments/pdftool/UPDATED-SETUP.md

 - **Privacy-conscious users** - No data concerns
 - **Educational use** - Safe for schools

-Your extension is now **permission-free** and ready for wide distribution! 🚀
+Your extension is now **permission-free** and ready for distribution! 🚀